-1. Subsection (a) sets out the essential objective of this article - a parent or guardian of a child, or individual with whom a child has been placed for adoption may not transfer custody of the child to a non-family member with the intent of permanently relinquishing the parent's, guardian's, or individual's rights and responsibilities regarding the child.
+1. Subsection (a) sets out the essential objective of this article - a custodian (parent or guardian of a child, or individual with whom a child has been placed for adoption) may not transfer custody of the child to a non-family member with the intent of permanently relinquishing the custodian's rights and responsibilities regarding the child.
+Similarly, a custodian who initially made a transfer without an intent to relinquish parental rights and responsibilities may not later decide to allow the transfer to continue after adopting an intent to relinquish parental rights and responsibilities.
 A transfer of custody of the child by whatever means, including by power of attorney, is not permitted.